nohn/watermeter/README.md

 ## Getting Started

+This is only a quick introduction to setting up and configuring watermeter.
+A more extensive documentation can be found in [the howto](doc/HOWTO.md).

 ### Installation

-This only covers setting up watermeter.
-A more extensive documentation can be found in [the howto](doc/HOWTO.md).

 #### Using Docker Compose (recommended)